typst/hayagriva/README.md

 Users and consumers of the library may choose which of those licenses they want to apply whereas contributors have to accept that their code is in compliance and distributed under the terms of both of these licenses.

+Hayagriva includes CSL styles that are licensed as CC-BY-SA 3.0 International if the `rkyv` feature is enabled.